KBNLresearch/ipmlab/doc/userGuide.md

 Possible causes:

 * Disc robot is not switched on.
-* Iromlab was launched too quickly after switching on the disc robot (typically it takes about 30 seconds for the drive to be recognised). **Solution:** wait a few seconds and then lauch Iromlab again.
+* Ipmlab was launched too quickly after switching on the disc robot (typically it takes about 30 seconds for the drive to be recognised). **Solution:** wait a few seconds and then lauch Ipmlab again.
-* *cdDriveLetter* in configuration file is not configured properly (see [setup and configuration guide](./setupIromlab.md)).
+* *cdDriveLetter* in configuration file is not configured properly (see [setup and configuration guide](./setupIpmlab.md)).
 * If you connected a removable storage device (e.g. a USB-connected hard disk) before switching on the disc robot, that device may be mapped to *cdDriveLetter*, and the disc robot will be mapped to another value. **Solution:** disconnect the storage device, and log out of your Windows session.
-Then log in again, switch on the disc robot and then launch Iromlab.
+Then log in again, switch on the disc robot and then launch Ipmlab.

 <!-- You can inspect the batch folder with Windows Explorer: